cfont03/Anomaly-breast-cancer-detection/README.md

 * `LICENSE`:

 And the following directories:
+* `res`: it contains the images from the MIAS database, as well as a .txt file with the corresponding coordinates of the abnormality, its radius and its class.
 * `src`: main source code is saved here
     * `preprocess`: preprocessing and cleansing of the raw data can be found here
     * `train`: training of Faster R-CNN and YOLO algorithms can be found here, together with the corresponding codes of useful functions and its algorithms.